Lorg0n/hikka-io-lib/README.md

 - [ ] Add some sort of authorisation
     - [ ] Add methods that require authorisation
 - [ ] Implement all remaining methods
+- [ ] Complete the comments for each method

 ## Documentation